UKHO/docs/software-engineering-policies/SecureDevelopment/ManagingSecurityConcerns.md

 ## Raising a Security Concern

-Once a security concern has been identified, it should be raised in the teams backlog.
+Once a security concern has been identified, it should be raised in the team's backlog.
 The bug should have the following characteristics:

 - Tagged with **Security Concern**.
 - Title starts with **Security Concern**.